bhtyrsm/Raspberr-pi-sensor-app-with-server-client/README.md

 # Raspberr-pi-sensor-app-with-server-client

-You can also find the necessary information report
+You can also find the necessary information in  report